graphadvantage/neo4j-binary-cosine-similarity/README.md

 └────────────┴─────────────┴───────────┴───────────┘
 ```

-To create attribution models, all we need to is collect all the [:TOUCHED] relationships for each (:Individual) that has [:CONVERTED_TO] a (:Lead), sort the collection and compute the model.
+To create attribution models, all we need to do is collect all the [:TOUCHED] relationships for each (:Individual) that has [:CONVERTED_TO] a (:Lead), sort the collection and compute the model.
 Because the model represents the unique vector of historical touches specific to the individual, we'll instantiate the attribution models as relationships, which also allows us to have as many models as we'd like:

 ```
 (:Lead)-[:ATTRIBUTED_TO {attributionModel: lastTouch}]->(:Activity)